New US dietary guidelines urge less sugar, more protein – and make a nod to beef tallow

 “Alcohol is a social lubricant that brings people together.
 In the best case scenario, I don’t think you should drink alcohol, but it does allow people an excuse to bond and socialize.
 And there’s probably nothing healthier than having a good time with friends in a safe way,” said Dr. Mehmet Oz, administrator of the Centers for Medicare & Medicaid Services.

 “But the implication is, don’t have it for breakfast.
-This should be something done in small amount.”
+This should be something done in small amounts.”

 School lunches